emca-it/OP5-Documentation/nsclient/docs/getting_started.md

 ```

-Since much of what NSClient++ does requires "elevated privileged" you should always run NSClient++ in a "Administrator command prompt".
+Since much of what NSClient++ does requires "elevated privileges" you should always run NSClient++ in a "Administrator command prompt".

 ![elevated](images/elevated.png)